po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/02-Stu_Script_ConsoleLog/Unsolved/README.md

 * Under the comment `YOUR CODE HERE` embed Javascript into the existing HTML file using  `<script>` tags.

-* Now, we are ready to start  we are going to write "My name is YOURNAME" to the console.

-* To help explain your code, first write
+* Inside the `<script>` tags, write a message that will log on the console.
+The message should read: "Hello, my name is `YOURNAME`."

+* Don't forget to add a comment to explain what your code does.

 * Now open up the console.
-Does your message appear?

-* Confirm that it logged the text as you would expect.
+Your message with your name should appear.

+* Next, think about two more messages you would like to have log on the console.

+* For each message, write a comment explaining the code you need to write to get your message to appear on the console.

+* Then, write the Javascript to get it to work.

+* Finally, open up the console again.
+In addition to the previous message, your two new messages should appear.

 ## 💡 Hint

-Make sure all of your Javascript code is written inside the `<script>` tags!
+Use `Cmd + Option + J` on a Mac or `Cmd +Shift +J` on Windows to open up the developer's console on Chrome.

 ## 🏆 Bonus

+Comments are an key part of a developer's toolbox.
+How do you write single-line and multi-line comments in Javascript?
+Why you think it so important to include comments in our code?